JudeQuintana/terraform-main/README.md

 --=[ #StayUp ]=--
 ```
 ---
-Update 1/22/2024:
+Update 1/27/2024:
- - The Terraform Public Registry is not syncing some of the modules
+ - The Terraform Public Registry is mostly* syncing modules correctly again
-   correctly and can't get necessary updates.
- - I've pointed all module sources directly to github repos (same
+   so've pointed all module sources back to the public registry.
-   repos that the public registry points to) for all demos so that they
-   continue to be able to work together.
- - The current registry modules will work together but
+ - The new Mega Mesh module is now published and all registry modules will continue work together.
-   won't work with the new Mega Mesh module until it's sorted out so it
-   will remain unpublished on the registry.
+ - *The VPC peering deluxe module is the only one not syncing correctly
+    but will work for both stale and new versions.
+I'm hoping this will be fix soon.

 ---